USDA issues alert for summer sausage possibly contaminated with plastic - NewsBreak

 For questions or concerns, you can contact the company at (816) 845-9278, or via email.

-You can also get in touch with USDA FSIS health officials via live chat, or by calling their Meat and Poultry Hotline at 888-MPHotline (888-674-6854).
-You can also email MPHotline@usda.gov.
+You can also get in touch with USDA FSIS health officials via live chat , or by calling their Meat and Poultry Hotline at 888-MPHotline (888-674-6854).
+You can also email MPHotline@usda.gov.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.